DPT Admission Stage 1: PTCAS Application

 *Applicants must complete at least 50 hours that includes two different areas of clinical practice.

 Step 7.
 Submit three (3) letters of recommendation.
-Recommendations must include a PT/health-related, academic (instructor or academic advisor) and personal.
+Recommendations must include 2 PT/health-related, and 1 academic (instructor or academic advisor) or supervisor.
 All recommendations through PTCAS are now electronic.

 - Enter the email address for evaluator.